fastify/fastify/docs/Request.md

 - `is404` - true if request is being handled by 404 handler, false if it is not
 - `connection` - Deprecated, use `socket` instead.
 The underlying connection of the incoming request.
 - `socket` - the underlying connection of the incoming request
+- `context` - A Fastify internal object.
+You should not use it directly or modify it.
+It is usefull to access one special key:
+  - `context.config` - The route [`config`](Routes.md#routes-config) object.

 ```js